ZahraAPhD/DataScienceCapstoneProject/README.md

 # IBM Professional Data Science Capstone Project

 ## Project title:
-'The battle of the Neighborhoods: How does population density influence business decisions?'
+'The battle of the Neighborhoods: How does population density influence business decisions?' -By Zahra Adahman, BSc/MBS April 14th, 2020.

 ## Background and Problem